 At Komprise, we believe that data management functionality is a layer independent of storage.
 By considering data to be separate from the storage in which it resides, it is possible to manage data holistically across vendors, be they on-premises storage arrays or cloud providers; and across technologies, be they files or objects.
 This approach has allowed Komprise to create a data management solution that is vendor agnostic and integrates tightly with on-premises and cloud storage to create a hybrid data management platform that works across both.
+This post reviews the benefits of open and data agnostic file-based cloud tiering with Komprise.

 This open approach to data management ensures Komprise offers cloud tiering with 75% lower cloud egress costs, 300% lower TCO, and provides you with full access to your data in the cloud without lock-in.